 I thought wrong.

 I came along beside her in an “I’m-teaching-you-how-to-mini-golf” stance and tried to show her how it was done.
-It calmed the anxiety for a moment, but she still wasn’t having it and began to cry.
-Then, she gave up all together and went inside.
+She ended up giving up all together and going inside.

 I soon found myself alone.
 In the dark.
 With an extra-long sparkler in my hand.

-So much of me wanted to stop and give her a pep talk on being fearless and brave.
-I wanted her to have this full-circle moment on the 4th of July where she put two-and-two together and channeled her inner courage like the men and women who fought for our freedom, and rose to the occasion to hold a flaming fire stick in her hand.
+I wanted to stop and give her a pep talk on being fearless and brave.
+I wanted her to have a full-circle moment on the 4th of July where she put two-and-two together and channeled her inner courage like the men and women who fought for our freedom.
+I wanted her to rise to the occasion and hold a flaming fire stick in her hand.
 I wanted her to feel the power of unity on the 4th of July and come together in our backyard for the sake of all things brotherhood.

 I wanted her to be brave, face her fears, and hold the firework!